jkirkwin/CSC485B-Data-Compression/uvzz/README.md

 # Assignment 3 - Custom Compression Pipeline (`uvzz`)
+Jamie Kirkwin

 ## Compression Pipeline Design
 The pipeline implemented here is based on and aims to out-perform BZip2.
 Unfortunately I wasn't actually able to meet that goal.
 I think if I had managed an O(n) BWT implementation then I could have increased the block size enough to get close, but no cigar this time.

+I also didn't end up having time to integrate Bill's arithmetic coding properly, so I left it out.
+The code is in an almost unaltered form in `arith/arith.cpp`/`.h`

 Data is read in blocks of a fixed size.
 Each block is then passed through each stage of the pipeline: